 Social Inequality Inequalities in areas such as transportation, nutrition, healthcare, pollution, racism, poverty, and discrimination.
 Differences in School Quality Differences in areas such as school funding, facilities, curriculum, access to qualified teachers, and learning materials.
 Addressing School Funding Inequities in North Carolina NEPC and NCJC engaged in a multi-step public engagement process to identify and cost out 12 recommendations.
-We drew on the resource and program recommendations of North Carolina educational and community experts to develop the recommendations and to estimate a total cost to implement them of \$36.6B to \$43.4B. \$36.6B to \$43.4B
+We drew on the resource and program recommendations of North Carolina educational and community experts to develop the recommendations and to estimate a total cost to implement them of \$42.3B to \$49.2B. \$42.3B to \$49.2B

+Section II

+\sim

+How much does the state education budget allocation increase?

+309% - 369% Increase

-\sim How much does the state education budget allocation increase?
-317% - 374% Increase It would increase the state's education budget allocation from the current figure of approximately \$11.6B (McClellan, 2023).
+It would increase the state's education budget allocation from the current figure of approximately \$11.4B (McClellan, 2023; National Center for Educational Statistics, 2023).

 How much does this increase K-12 spending, including state, federal, and local?
-201% - 238% Increase It would increase overall K-12 spending, including federal and local contributions from approximately \$18.2B (Moore & Fratrik, 2023, and National Center for Educational Statistics, 2023).
+227% - 265% Increase It would increase overall K-12 spending, including federal and local contributions, by approximately \$23.8B to \$30.6B (Moore & Fratrik, 2023, and National Center for Educational Statistics, 2023).

 How much does this increase to education spending increase the overall state budget?
-184% - 207% Increase It would add \$25B - \$31.8B to North Carolina's overall state spending of approximately \$29.7B.
-The new amount would be \$54.7B to \$61.5B.
-(North Carolina General Assembly, 2023)
+170% - 191% Increase It would add \$23.8B - \$30.6B to North Carolina's overall state spending of approximately \$33.8B.
+The new amount would be \$57.6B to \$64.4B.
+(National Association of State Budget Officers, 2023; North Carolina General Assembly, 2023)

 How much does this increase to education spending increase overall state and local spending?
-125% - 132% Increase It would add \$25B - \$31.8B to North Carolina's combined state and local spending of approximately \$98.2 billion.
-The new amount would be in the \$123.2B - \$130B range.
-(North Carolina General Assembly, 2023) Note: figures do not include capital expenses other than maintenance paid through operating budgets or ESSER (COVID-relief) spending.
+136% - 150% Increase It would add \$40B - \$56.2B to North Carolina's combined state and local spending of approximately \$111.5 billion.
+The new amount would be in the \$151.4B - \$167.7B range.
+(United States Census Bureau, 2024)

 How much does this increase to overall education spending increase total per-pupil spending?

-\$23,558 - \$27,935

-Section II

-\$11,714

-201% - 238% Increase

-We calculate current per pupil spending in NC at \$11,714, using the statewide enrollment number of 1,553,632 and the overall K-12 spending of \$18.2B.
-The recommended spending amounts would increase per pupil spending to the range of \$23,558 - \$27,935.
-(North Carolina Dept. of Public Instruction, 2022)
+202% - 235% Increase Per pupil spending in NC is \$12,120.
+The recommended spending amounts would increase per pupil spending to the range of \$24,538 - \$28,518.
+(National Center for Education Statistics, 2023)

 How would this increase to overall education spending raise North Carolina's ranking?

-Top Three

-In 2021, NC was 49th in per student education spending.
-If the per pupil spending were in the \$23,558 - \$27,935 range, it would be among the top three.
+Top Three In 2021, NC was 49th in per student education spending.
+If the per pupil spending was in the \$24,538 - \$28,518 range, it would be among the top four.